DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 ## Verifying the Certificate Using the Nginx Test Instance
 If you started the [Nginx Docker container for testing](https://github.com/DavesCodeMusings/CloudPi/blob/main/docs/deploy-nginx-test.md), you can run the [playbook](https://github.com/DavesCodeMusings/CloudPi/blob/main/deploy-nginx-test.yml) again now that the certificates have been generated.
 This time it won't skip over the SSL tasks and you'll have a web server that listens on HTTPS as well as HTTP.

-Run `ansible-playbook deploy-nginx-test.yml` again and then go to https://mypi.home in a web browser.
-You should see the Nginx Welcome page and not see any complaints about untrusted certificates.

-The ansible playbook out should look like this:
+Run `ansible-playbook deploy-nginx-test.yml` again.
+The output should look like this:

 ```
 pi@mypi:~/cloudpi $ ansible-playbook deploy-nginx-test.yml